Legitimate Paid Survey Taker Jobs (and How to Avoid Scams)

 If anybody is making big money from online paid surveys, it's probably the middleman-site owners, not those actually taking the surveys.
 Most surveys "pay" only token rewards in the form of goods, services, coupons, or samples.

 One legitimate survey opportunity pays those survey-takers drawn from cash sweepstakes.
 Even if you're lucky enough to win a few sweepstakes, it likely won't lead to early retirement.
 Prizes range from $5 - $200 at most in cash or goods.
-Here are some of the most reliable sweepstakes sites.

 For many better-paying sites, you must be invited to complete online surveys.
 To be invited, you must first fit the targeted demographics.
 In other words, it may feel like a sweepstakes before you are able to take surveys for pay.